 Although this cancer can often be identified by sight, doctors usually do a biopsy.

-Basal cells are in the lowest layer of the epidermis (the outer layer of the skin).
-Although basal cell carcinoma may not originate in the basal cells, the disease is so named because the cancer cells resemble basal cells.
-Basal cell carcinoma is the most common type of cancer.
-More than 2.8 million people develop this type of cancer in the United States each year.
+Basal cell carcinoma is the most common type of skin cancer Overview of Skin Cancer Skin cancer is the most common type of cancer.
+Skin cancer is most common among people who work or play sports outside and among sunbathers.
+Fair-skinned people are particularly susceptible... read more .
+More than 4 million people develop this type of cancer in the United States each year.
 It is more common among fair-skinned people with a history of sun exposure and is very rare among dark-skinned people.
 Basal cell carcinoma usually develops on skin surfaces that are exposed to sunlight, commonly on the head or neck.

 The tumors enlarge very slowly, sometimes so slowly that they go unnoticed as new growths.
 However, the growth rate varies greatly from tumor to tumor, with some growing as much as ½ inch (about 1 centimeter) in a year.

 Basal cell carcinomas rarely spread (metastasize) to other parts of the body.
 Instead, they invade and slowly destroy surrounding tissues.
 When basal cell carcinomas grow near the eyes, ears, mouth, bone, or brain, the consequences of spread can be serious and can lead to death.
 Yet, for most people, the tumors simply grow slowly into the skin.